 - We provide technical support for all Azure services released to general availability, including Notification Hubs, through Azure Support, starting at $29 per month.

 - For basic and standard notification hub tiers, we guarantee that at least 99.9% of the time, properly configured applications will be able to send notifications or perform registration management operations with respect to a Notification Hub deployed within a basic or standard Notification Hub Tier.
 Learn more about our SLA.

 An Azure subscription helps you organize access to cloud service resources, where Notification Hubs is a resource.
 A namespace is a grouping mechanism that may contain multiple notification hubs and sits in one region.
 A hub is an engine that simplifies push and sends notifications to cross-platform applications with features in Notification Hubs.

 Pushes include all notifications delivered to the platform notification services (e.g. Windows Notification Service, Apple Push Notification Service, Google Cloud Messaging, and Microsoft Push Notification Service).

-Active Devices are devices eligible to receive notifications and are defined as unique registration IDs for devices using Google Cloud Messaging or Amazon Device Messaging, channel URI (Uniform Resource Identifier) for devices using Windows Notification Service or Microsoft Push Notification Service, or device token for devices using Apple Push Notification service.
-Note that a physical device can count as multiple Active Devices for Notification Hubs.
+Active devices are devices eligible to receive notifications.
+They are defined as unique registration IDs for devices using Google Cloud Messaging or Amazon Device Messaging, channel uniform resource identifiers (URI) for devices using Windows notification service or Microsoft push notification Service, or device tokens for devices using Apple push notification service.